microfaune/microfaune/data_augmentation/readme.md

 # Data Augmentation

-Participants: Christian
+First attempt to augment the data.

+TO DO

-Add noise from Microfaune audio to bird songs.
-Test if this leads to better performances.
+- Add noise from Microfaune audio to bird songs.
+- Test if this leads to better performances.